 since the $\sigma_j$'s are constants and the passage from one to $d$ dimensions is trivial.
-We will drop the subscript $1$ in the computations to simplify notations.
-We can proceed as follows (suppressing again $s$, $y$ and $T$):
+We will drop the subscript $1$ in the computations to simplify notation.
+We can proceed as follows (suppressing again $s$, $y$, $\omega$ and $T$):

 The kind of computations needed are similar to those for the terms involving the first derivative.
-We first write $\mC$ as
+We first write $\mC$ (for $\omega$ fixed) as

-For $\mC_1$ just write
+For $\mC_1$, just write